fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 6. Confirm the License:

-   Confirm the license file in the new directory of KAP.
+   Confirm the license file in the new directory of Kyligence Enterprise.

 7. Please ensure the JDK version is *1.8*.